Hellebore: Description

 The flowers have five petal-like sepals surrounding a ring of small, cup-like nectaries which are actually petals modified to hold nectar.
 The sepals do not fall as petals would, but remain on the plant, sometimes for many months.
 The persistence of the sepals may contribute to the development of the seeds.

 Taxonomy

 The genus was established by Carl Linnaeus in volume one of his Species Plantarum in 1753.

 The scientific name Helleborus could derive from the Ancient Greek word ἑλλέβορος, the common name for H. orientalis, constructed from ἑλεῖν ("to injure") and βορά, "food.".
-It is also possibly from Greek, ἄλκη “fawn”, βιβρώσκω (bibrṓskō, “to eat”).

 Species and subspecies

 Twenty-two species are recognised and divided into six sections.

 The table below shows the species of the genus Helleborus, give its common name, the area of distribution, an image if available and the meaning of the scientific name.
 The cladogram shows the relationship between the different species determined with microbiological methods by Meiners et al. (2011).